How we built this comparison

 Choose Amsterdam If…

-❓ Frequently Asked Questions
+Get a Free Itinerary →❓ Frequently Asked Questions

 Is London or Amsterdam better for a first visit to Europe?

 Both are excellent first-time European cities.
-London is the easier choice for English speakers — no language barrier, world-class free museums, and an enormous amount to do across 4–5 days.
+London is the easier choice for English speakers — no language barrier, among the best free museums, and an enormous amount to do across 4–5 days.
 Amsterdam is smaller and more immediately walkable, with iconic canals and a relaxed atmosphere that makes it feel digestible in 3 days.
 Reddit consensus: London for variety and scale; Amsterdam for something more manageable and charming.
 If you have 7+ days, the Eurostar makes it easy to combine both.

 How far apart are London and Amsterdam?